Australian coronavirus antibody therapy aims for trial in early 2021 | Health

 Separately, the University of Queensland said its scientists had reported to the International Society for Vaccines that their "molecular clamp" vaccine had been found to be effective in hamsters and could be manufactured at scale.
 Assuming the team's ongoing phase 1 clinical trial shows adequate safety and immune responses, its partner, CSL Ltd , could start a large-scale study before the end of this year, UQ project co-leader Keith Chappell said.

 The "molecular clamp" technology adds a gene to viral proteins to stabilise them and trick the body into thinking it is seeing a live virus so it makes antibodies against it.
-STATE OF EMERGENCY
+The Australian government meanwhile committed A$80 million to ensure Southeast Asian and Pacific nations would have affordable access to any COVID-19 vaccines.

-Neigbouring New Zealand, which extended a lockdown in its biggest city Auckland this week to contain an outbreak, reported five new cases. ($1 = 1.3906 Australian dollars)
+Australia's total COVID-19 cases rose to 25,205, with 549 deaths, much lower than most other developed nations on a per-capita basis.
+Neigbouring New Zealand, which extended a lockdown in its biggest city Auckland this week to contain an outbreak, reported five new cases, for a total of 1,344 cases.

 ALSO READ